Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 To generate boletos, customer's data such as ID number (CPF or CNPJ) and address must be provided.
 Below is an example of how to create a boleto as the payment method.

 The `Payment.FineRate` and `Payment.FineAmount` parameters must not be used together.
 The same rule applies to the `Payment.InterestRate` and `Payment.InterestAmount` parameters.
-They are all marked with an "\*" in the "MANDATORY" column,
+They are all marked with an "\*" in the "REQUIRED" column,

 #### Request